-In addition to his other volunteer activities in the community, Joe has served on the Board of Directors of the Kern County Bar Association since 2014 and currently serves as the Vice President.
+In addition to his other volunteer activities in the community, Joe has served on the Board of Directors of the Kern County Bar Association since 2015 and currently serves as the President.
 He has served on the Legal Affairs Committee of the Association of California Water Agencies since 2012.

 Outside of the office, Joe spends his time with his wife, Sandy, two children, and Archie the dog looking for the next great adventure.